Manasa0109/Capgemini-data-engineering-training/Week0/Phase3/README.md

 1. Daily Sales

 Calculated total sales for each day
-Helps in understanding daily business performance

 2. City-wise Revenue

 Joined sales and customer data

 Calculated revenue for each city
-Helps identify high-performing locations

 3. Repeat Customers

 Found customers who made more than 2 purchases
-Helps identify loyal customers

 4. Highest Spending Customer per City

 Calculated total spend per customer

 Identified top customer in each city
-Useful for targeted marketing

 5. Final Reporting Table

 Created a summary table with:

-Customer ID
-Name
-City
-Total Spend
-Order Count
+Customer ID,Name,City,Total Spend and Order Count

 ## Key Learnings

 Through this phase, I learned:

 How to use PySpark DataFrames

 Performing joins and aggregations

 Handling real-world data cleaning

 Writing efficient transformations